arsalansiddique1/IAML-CW1/readme.md

 You have a few options to create the final PDF:
 * From a DICE machine you can run `pdflatex Assignment_1.tex` twice from the command line to compile the PDF.
 * You can do the same from your own computer, provided you have latex and all the necessary packages installed.
 Unfortunately, we do not support troubleshooting this step for you.
-* You can also use a free browser based latex editor such as [Overleaf](https://www.overleaf.com). **If you use such as tool, make sure to keep your document private and do not share the link to it.**
+* You can also use a free browser based latex editor such as [Overleaf](https://www.overleaf.com). **If you use such a tool, make sure to keep your document private and do not share the link to it.**

 ## Submitting the Final PDF

-Instructions will be provided on the IAML Learn page telling you where to upload your final PDF.
+Instructions will be provided on the IAML Learn page telling you how to upload your final PDF to Gradescope.

+## FAQs
+Updated 13th October 2020
+* Piazza private questions to instructions should not be used to request hints
+* If a particular hyperparameter or setting for an algorithm is not specified in the question, it is implied that you use the default sklearn settings
+* Unless you are requested to implement something yourself you can use the provided sklearn or numpy functions
+* For questions where we ask for code (e.g. Question 1d), we do not expect you to re-implement low level functions such as matrix multiplication yourself - use numpy
+* For questions where you are asked to plot the the data and the specific split is not specified (e.g. Question 3b), you should plot the train data
+* Do not split any of the data into train and validation unless requested to do so
+* `faces_train.csv` mentioned in the question sheet refers to `faces_train_data.csv` in the Github repository.
+The same is also true for `faces_test.csv`